kaste/mockito-python/docs/the-functions.rst

 .. autofunction:: verify
 .. autofunction:: verifyZeroInteractions
-.. autofunction:: verifyExpectations
+.. autofunction:: verifyExpectedInteractions

-Note that `verifyExpectations` was named `verifyNoUnwantedInteractions` in v1.
+Note that `verifyExpectedInteractions` was named `verifyNoUnwantedInteractions` in v1.
 The usage of `verifyNoUnwantedInteractions` is deprecated.

 .. autofunction:: verifyStubbedInvocationsAreUsed